Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This instruction shows last lines of a file
+This instruction dispalys the first 10 lines